How much metformin does it take to overdose

 If you or someone you know experiences any of these symptoms after taking Metformin, seek emergency medical attention immediately.
 Do not ignore the signs of overdose, as prompt treatment can help prevent serious complications.

-See also Metformin causes nausea
+See also Metformin osmotic tablet

 Factors Affecting Overdose Severity